 As a tour guide, I’m interested in how the destinations I teach others about were marketed or imagined before I came around.
 What identifies these places to locals as well as to visitors?
 Travel posters from Argentina, Spain & Portugal during the mid-20th century revealed part of the story; however, one particular image stands out because of its absence today… the women who sold fish in Lisbon: as varinas.

 Before we dive in, let’s talk about terminology.
-Anyone who speaks a Latin-based language can tell right away that something is, well, fishy.
-The varinas dealt with peixe, pescado, poisson… but no word starting with “v”.
+Anyone who speaks a Latin-based language can tell that something is, well, fishy.
+The varinas dealt with peixe, pescado, poisson… but no Latin word for fish begins with “v”.
 In this case, geography is more important than the product sold.

 Beginning in the 16th century, the seaside around the city of Aveiro began silting up & eventually closed off.
 With no direct access to the Atlantic, waters grew stagnant & a lagoon formed.
 Eventually a man-made cut reunited the ocean with the lagoon, but irreparable damage to the local economy had already been done.

 They came in force, settling around the nearby dock neighborhoods of Santos & Madragoa.
 Like a small colony, they married within known families & brought regional customs, dress & dialect with them.
-As immigrants to the capital, they also supported each other —in spite of occasional internal conflicts— and even left their children in care of others at the docks.
+As immigrants to the capital, they also supported each other —in spite of occasional internal conflicts— and even left their children with fellow varinas at the docks during the day.

 Walking through the streets of Lisbon barefoot characterized the varinas for decades.
 Navigating the docks & cobblestoned streets without shoes was much easier.
 In 1928, a public health campaign tried to eliminate this practice.
-But the fisherwomen found a way around: they’d sit & cover their feet with their skirts when police came close, or they would carry shoes in their basket & lend them to whoever needed.
+But the fisherwomen found a way around: they’d sit & cover their feet with their skirts when police came close, or they would carry shoes in their basket & lend them to whoever needed a quick disguise.

 Conflict with local police continued for other reasons as well.
-Residents filed complaints about fish entrails left on the street (imagine the smell) or sales that blocked pedestrian traffic on sidewalks.
-At the same time, a campaign to clean the streets of Lisbon in general placed the varinas in an awkward situation.
+Residents filed complaints about fish entrails left on the street (imagine the smell!) or sales that blocked pedestrian traffic on sidewalks.
+At the same time, a campaign to clean the streets of Lisbon in general placed varinas in an awkward situation.
 But popular artists & the Estado Novo used these women to convey a positive image of the city… so much so that every modern artist has portrayed them.
-Songwriters even wrote fados about them with “Maria Lisbon” being probably the most famous tune.
+Songwriters even wrote fados about them, with “Maria Lisboa” being the most famous tune.

 They couldn’t survive the modern era though.
 In 1980, the last fishing boats arrived at Lisbon’s docks.
-Facilities moved to a modern building past the Mosteiro dos Jerónimos, & the varinas disappeared from the city.
+Facilities moved to a modern building past the Mosteiro dos Jerónimos, & the varinas disappeared from the city forever.
 No monument stands where they worked for over a century.
 Tourists rarely hear about how they shaped the local & visitor’s image of Lisbon.
-But climb the Bica staircase or wander the back streets of Madragoa on your next visit… you’ll likely see a few former varinas gazing out their windows, still in traditional dress (although many widows have switched to wearing all black).
+But climb the Bica staircase or wander the back streets of Madragoa on your next visit… you’ll likely see a few former varinas gazing out their windows, some in traditional dress or widows may have switched to all black.
 They continue to watch the world go by & know all the latest neighborhood gossip.

 For a look into the lives & history of their community, the Lisbon city archive made a wonderful documentary in 2015 about the varinas (in Portuguese with no subtitles & lots of regional accents).
 Enjoy!